What You Should Know About the Types of Epoxy

 When would you use a casting resin?

-For small jewelry projects, you want something that will cure clear and durable.
+For small jewelry projects in molds, you want something that will cure clear and durable.

-When making larger projects like sculptures, deep paperweights, and river tables, a slow-curing formula meant for deep pours is an advantage.
+When making larger projects like sculptures, deep paperweights, and river tables, a slow-curing formula that you can pour in thick layers is ideal.

 Can you use doming resins and casting resins interchangeably?

-You shouldn’t pour doming resins more than an eighth-inch deep to allow bubbles to escape easily.
+That means you shouldn’t pour doming resins more than an eighth-inch deep (the depth it wants to self level to).
 While you can pour them in thicker layers, it’s harder for all the bubbles to release before it starts curing.
+Plus, when you use doming resins in molds, they can cure bendy.

 A casting resin can be applied to a surface without sides, but because it mixes thinner, it won’t spread out evenly.
-If you use it to coat a large surface, you’ll get ‘fish eyes’.
+If you use it to coat a large surface, you’ll get ‘fish eyes’ and voids in your surface.

 What should I notice when I’m mixing these resins?

 Doming resins will mix like the consistency of syrup.
-Casting resins will mix closer to like water.
+Casting resins will mix mix thin like water or rubbing alcohol.

 How do I know which of the epoxy types I’m buying?

 When you buy a resin, it will be one or the other.
-(And anyone who tells you it can do both is selling you a load of balderdash.)
 For the resins sold on Resin Obsession, we have that information in our free resin buying guide.

 Can I apply multiple layers of doming resin or casting resin?